-This Ordinance amends the Planning Code and the Zoning Map to rezone all existing RH-1 districts to RH-2 (Residential, Two Family) districts.
-Further, the ordinance creates a density limit exception to permit up to four units per lot in all RH-2 or RH-3 (Residential, Three Family) districts, and up to six units in Corner Lots, as defined under the Planning Code, for projects that are not seeking or receiving a density bonus.
+This ordinance amends the Planning Code and the Zoning Map to rezone all existing RH-1 districts to RH-2 (Residential, Two Family) districts, except for RH-1(D) districts, which the ordinance rezones to a new class of district called RH-2(D) - Residential, Two Family (Detached).
+Further, the ordinance creates a density limit exception to permit up to four units per lot in all RH-2, RH-2(D) or RH-3 (Residential, Three Family) districts, and up to six units in Corner Lots, as defined under the Planning Code, for projects that are not seeking or receiving a density bonus.
 These units would be permitted in addition to any Accessory Dwelling Units permitted under the Code.
 The ordinance makes projects utilizing the density exception and that provide at least four dwelling units subject to a minimum Rear Yard requirement of the greater of 30% of lot depth or 15 feet; otherwise, it establishes that all other building standards applicable under the Planning Code continue to apply.

 The ordinance provides that in order to receive this density exception, projects must demonstrate to the satisfaction of the Environmental Review Officer that they do not cause a substantial adverse change in the significance of an historic resource as defined by the California Environmental Quality Act (CEQA).
 Further, the ordinance incorporates state law requirements that are applicable to these projects - specifically, the requirements of Section 66300(d) of the California Government Code that projects subject to the density exception including produce at least as many dwelling units as they would demolish; replace all protected units; and offer existing occupants of any protected units that are lower income households relocation benefits and a right of first refusal for a comparable unit, as those terms are defined under that state law.
+The ordinance also requires that all new units developed under the density exception be subject to rent control, and regulated under the Rent Board.
+The ordinance requires applicants for the density exception to enter into a regulatory agreement with the City, agreeing that the extra density they are receiving constitutes adequate consideration to waive their rights under the Costa-Hawkins Rental Housing Act.
+(California Civil Code Sections 1954.50 et seq.)
+The ordinance also establishes minimum unit sizes for the new units, providing that at least one of the dwelling units resulting from the exception must have two or more bedrooms, or a square footage equal to no less than 1/3 of the floor area of the largest unit on the lot.

-The ordinance amends the Subdivision Code to authorize a subdivider that is constructing new dwelling units pursuant to the density exception to submit an application for condominium conversion or a condominium map that includes the existing dwelling units as well as the new dwelling units created under the density exception.
-Applicants must meet certain requirements specified in the ordinance including certifying that within the 60 months preceding the date of the subject application, no tenant resided at the property.
+The ordinance amends the Subdivision Code to authorize a subdivider of a one unit building that has obtained a permit to build one or more new dwelling units under the exception, resulting in two or more dwelling units, to submit an application for condominium conversion or a condominium map that includes the existing dwelling unit as well as the new dwelling units created under the density exception.
+Applicants must meet certain requirements specified in the ordinance.